mikegleen/modes/doc/source/configuration.rst

 location
 --------

    Update the location of objects.
-Do not include an **xpath:** statement; the paths to be updated are hard-coded.
+Do not include an :ref:`xpath` statement; the paths to be updated are hard-coded.
 See :ref:`location_command_statements` above for the relevant location-command statements.
    Also see :ref:`updating_locations` in the documentation for ``update_from_csv.py``.
-   At most one **location** command may be included in a configuration.
+   At most one :ref:`cmd_location` command may be included in a configuration.
 The script ``location.py`` provides more location-related functionality.

 .. _cmd_multiple: